AliciaGlenn/LightCRM_Backend/README.md

 ### Overview

-LightCRM is an easy to use friction less contact manager.
-Stripped of clunky unessential features LightCRM gives you exactly what you need to stay on top of your contacts.
+LightCRM is an easy-to-use frictionless contact manager stripped of clunky unessential features, LightCRM gives you exactly what you need to stay on top of your contacts.

 ### Technologies Used: